Riddiculous: Background and release

 Riddiculous was first announced in September 2021 for a 20-episode run with Ranvir Singh as host and Henry Lewis as the Riddlemaster.
 Filming of Series 1 took place in May 2022 and premiered in October 2022 in the 3pm slot replacing Tenable.
 In August 2023, Series 2 was filmed and eventually debuted on 1 January 2024 with a 25-episode run in the 3pm slot ordered to replace repeats of Lingo.
-Series 3 was announced in July 2024, along with plans to film another 25 episodes in September and air them in 2025.
+Series 3 was announced in July 2024, along with plans to film another 25 episodes in September where they eventually debuted on 9 February 2026.